Tasty Recipes for the Home Cook

 9. For the glaze:

 10. Place all ingredients in a medium saucepan on medium heat.
-Cook, stirring until bubbly and thickened (about 15 minutes).
+Cook and stir until bubbly and thickened (about 15 minutes).
 Allow to cool slightly before glazing the cake.

 11. Using skewers, poke holes all over the cake.
 Spoon glaze onto the cake.